This electric SUV breathes life into the historic Niro name

 The Kia Niro scored five stars during its Euro NCAP safety tests, with a 91% score for adult occupants and an 84% score for child occupants.

-It is filled with impressive safety features as standard, including smart cruise control and a host of driver assists like rear parking sensors and collision avoidance.
+It’s comes well-equipped with safety features as standard, including smart cruise control and a host of driver assists like rear parking sensors and collision avoidance.

 Model lines & equipment